Triggered Traceroutes Feature & How it Works

 Simply put, a traceroute is the most popular tool that IT pros and network engineers use to troubleshoot network problems.
 The main use of a traceroute is to trace the IP route from a source to a destination inside an IP network.
 By doing so, it shows to the user the routers but also the round-trip latency from the source to each of the routers.

 To help everyone understand how to use traceroutes, we’ve written a series of articles on traceroutes and how they work.
-Check out the first article in the series, What Are Traceroutes and How Do They Work, for an introduction to traceroutes in general.
+Check out the first article in the series, What is a Traceroute and How Do Traceroutes Work, for an introduction to traceroutes in general.

 If you’re looking for an even more in depth reading, download our free Complete Guide to Traceroutes!

 Download Obkio's free Complete Guide to Traceroutes to learn to identify network problems with the most popular network troubleshooting tool for IT Pros.Download Now

 Triggered traceroutes, as the name suggests, are traceroutes which are triggered when a network event occurs.
 Unlike other traceroute features that have to be started manually, triggered traceroute can be automatically set.

 The objective of these traceroutes is to catch a network issue as soon as it occurs to help with troubleshooting, and solve the problem before it reaches the end-user.
 You can learn more about identifying network issues with traceroutes!